ShareStoryProject/ShareStory/README.md

 The Literature page is composed of three parts: reading up-to-date stories of our site, recommendation of good books and reading online articles.
 Each part of the Literature is written in different styles.
 For 'Read More', I add three HTML for the users to read the articles in detail.
 Similarly, I add the contact information in this page.

+Yuhang: I am responsible for the "Travelling" page, which showing the travelling stories.
+This page contains six parts: Header, sidebar(writer's introduction), three parts about travelling stories with different layouts, footer.
+According to the footer which Lina offered, I simulated it and created a simple one for this page.
+The page is responsive.

 Finally, the Contact part contains a Google Map API, a contact form and the precise information to contact us.

 Our site is clearly displayed and well ajusted to the size of the screen.